 Teacher and Trainer Mobility

-The Erasmus+ programme also supports the adult learning sector, including the significant share of expert mobility and in-service trainings.
+The Erasmus+ programme supports the adult learning sector, including the significant share of expert mobility and in-service trainings.
 This measure supports both education/training activities whereby the staff of adult training providers undertake training/teaching in a partner institution abroad and the professional development (training course, job shadowing, study visits, school visits) of staff working in adult education and training.
-The application can be submitted by adult education institutions and the grant amount depend on the mobility, but typically cover the travel and subsistence costs of the participants and also the cost of the in-service training.
+There is also the possibility to receive incoming experts and trainers.
+The application can be submitted by adult training institutions and the grant amount depend on the type of mobility, but typically cover the travel and subsistence costs of the participants and also the cost of the in-service training.